OMG (Oh My Glossier): The Beauty Brand's Black Friday Sale Is Almost Here

 Advertisement

 However, on top of the money-saving fun, Glossier is dropping a mind-blowing 15 new, limited-edition sets that you can shop as of today.
-Some new ones that have caught our attention are the Lip Gloss Trio (which includes the new holographic and red shades), a Balm Dot Com vault aptly named the All Balm Set, and even a way to snag a sweatshirt and Boy Brow (!) in one fun package.
-So while holiday beauty sets are especially good this year, we have a feeling everyone will be making room under the tree for these new giftables.
+Some new ones that have caught our attention are the Lip Gloss Trio, a Balm Dot Com vault aptly named the All Balm Set, and even a way to snag a sweatshirt and Boy Brow (!) in one fun package.
+So while Christmas beauty sets are especially good this year, we have a feeling everyone will be making room under the tree for these new giftables.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.